wordpress security scan

 Search engine warnings

-Google Search Console flags your site as unsafe or shows security issues.
+Google Search Console flags your site as unsafe or reports security issues.

 Browser alerts